Back to top

 2. I’ve completed the Leadership Coaching for Organizational Performance Certificate Program and would like to continue with my coaching education, now what?

-Mason’s Center for Consciousness and Transformation offers the Generative Well-Being Advanced Coaching Certificate Program, a six-month, cohort based program designed specifically for coaches who have already completed an ICF Accredited Coach Training Program.
+Mason’s Center for the Advancement of Well-Being offers the Advanced Coaching Program in Leadership and Well-Being, a six-month, cohort based program designed specifically for coaches who have already completed an ICF Accredited Coach Training Program.
 Visit their website at wellbeingcoaching.gmu.edu.

 3. What is the required commitment for this course outside of the classroom?